-- The analysis of the functional currency for each entity of the Company.
+• The analysis of the functional currency for each entity of the Company.
 In concluding that the Canadian dollar is the functional currency of the parent and its subsidiary companies, management considered the currency that mainly influences the cost of providing goods and services in each jurisdiction in which the Company operates.
-As no single currency was clearly dominant, the Company also considered secondary indicators including the currency in which funds from financing activities are denominated and the currency in which funds are retained. - The preparation of these consolidated financial statements requires management to make judgments regarding the going concern of the Company as discussed in Note 1.
+As no single currency was clearly dominant, the Company also considered secondary indicators including the currency in which funds from financing activities are denominated and the currency in which funds are retained.